aermicioi/D_Libraries_Registry/README.md

 Also you might be interested in other related, but different lists:

 - [Awesome D](https://github.com/zhaopuming/awesome-d): A curated list of awesome D frameworks, libraries and software.
+Inspired by awesome-python. |2017-10-28|  A curated list of awesome D documents, frameworks, libraries and software.
 Inspired by awesome-python.

 ### Categories: